Admin authentication¶

 Read-only.
 Cannot update students or shipments. |

-Handlers check role with an allowlist β token.role in (ADMIN, SUPER_ADMIN) β so future roles default to read-only until they're explicitly added to the allowlist.
+Handlers check role with an allowlist (token.role in (ADMIN, SUPER_ADMIN)), so future roles default to read-only until they are explicitly added to the allowlist.
 Super-admin-only surfaces (user management, feature gates) use a strict equality check instead of the allowlist.

 Timing-safe lookup¶

-verify_admin_password() runs the PBKDF2 hash even for unknown emails so a wall-clock observer can't distinguish a nonexistent account from a wrong password.
-The same pattern holds in the OTP/magic-link step-1 paths: unknown emails get a decoy KV write + hash, identical response shape, and no email is sent.
+verify_admin_password() runs the PBKDF2 hash even for unknown emails so a wall-clock observer cannot distinguish a nonexistent account from a wrong password.
+The same pattern holds in the OTP and magic-link step-1 paths: unknown emails get a decoy KV write plus hash, an identical response shape, and no email is sent.

 OTP (otp_email)¶